francoispqt/gojay/README.md

 ![MIT License](https://img.shields.io/badge/license-mit-blue.svg?style=flat-square)

 # GoJay
-GoJay is a performant JSON encoder/decoder for Golang (currently the most performant).
+GoJay is a performant JSON encoder/decoder for Golang (currently the most performant, [see benchmarks](#benchmark-results)).

 It has a simple API and doesn't use reflection.
 It relies on small interfaces to decode/encode structures and slices.